metadream/deno-helper/README.md

-# Deno-Core
+# Deno-Helper

-Some auxiliary functions and classes of deno hosting on https://deno.land/x/core
+Some auxiliary functions and classes of deno hosting on https://deno.land/x/helper